Influencer marketing is on the rise and is set to become one of the hottest trends in marketing over the next five to

-IZEA is an innovative influencer marketing platform which has recently launched a service called Augmented Sponsorship.
-This means brands can send 3D assets to influencers who use them to produce sponsored content.
+IZEA is an influencer marketing platform which recently launched a service called Augmented Sponsorship where brands can send 3D assets to influencers who use them to produce sponsored content.
 The platform uses Apple’s ARKit technology to make its Augmented Sponsorship possible.

-As well as being an influencer marketing platform, IZEA also has a creative team that can support brands in generating both ideas and content for influencers to use.
+As well as being an influencer platform, IZEA also has a creative team that can support brands in generating both ideas and content for influencers to use.

 Julius is a data-driven influencer marketing platform with access to over 150,000 influencers all of which are personally vetted and hand-curated by the Julius team.